58th Guards Combined Arms Army: Russo-Georgian War (2008)

-Russo-Ukrainian War (2014–present)
+War in Donbas (2014–22)

 In June 2014 Ukrainian troops captured a damaged BM-21 Grad launcher, which the Ukrainians identified as equipment of the 58th Army of the Russian Federation.

 Major general Sergey Kuzovlev became commander of the army on 18 August 2016.
 In late 2016 the Russian Ministry of Defense announced that the 42nd Guards Motor Rifle Division had been reformed from the 8th Guards Mountain Motor Rifle Brigade, the 17th Guards Motor Rifle Brigade, and the 18th Guards Motor Rifle Brigade.
 In January 2017, 20th Guards Army commander Major general Yevgeny Nikiforov replaced Kuzovlev.

+Russian invasion of Ukraine (2022–present)

-On the eve of the 2022 Russo-Ukraine War, it was reported that the headquarters of the 58th Army had deployed to Crimea commanding between 12 and 17 battalion tactical groups.
+On the eve of the Russian invasion of Ukraine, it was reported that the headquarters of the 58th Army had deployed to Crimea commanding between 12 and 17 battalion tactical groups.
+Once the invasion commenced, units of the 58th Army took part in hostilities on the southern front of the war.

 About 300 South Ossetian soldiers of 4th Guards Military Base were reported in late March to have refused to return to combat after five days on the frontline in Ukraine, and instead gone back to South Ossetia.

-Order of Battle, 2003
+On 11 July 2023, the 58th Army headquarters in Berdiansk, Zaporizhzhia Oblast was destroyed by a missile strike.
+Among those reportedly killed was Lieutenant-General Oleg Tsokov, the deputy commander of the Russian Southern Military District, making him the highest ranking Russian officer killed during the invasion.

+On 12 July 2023, the army commander, Major General Ivan Popov, was removed from his post.
+In a Telegram message posted by a Russian MP, he claimed to have been fired by Defence Minister Sergei Shoigu after complaining about inadequacies in logistics that led to high casualties among his men and accusing his superiors of treason.
+Popov was replaced by Lieutenant General Denis Lyamin.

+On 26 September 2023, the unit was awarded the "Guards" honorific for its defense of the southern front during the 2023 Ukrainian counteroffensive.

+Structure

+2013

 The Army operates in a close coordination with the 4th Air Force and Air Defence Army of the district, and includes: